 Danilo Bzdok is a medical doctor and computer scientist with a dual background in systems neuroscience and machine learning algorithms.
 After medical training at RWTH Aachen University (Germany), Université de Lausanne (Switzerland), and Harvard Medical School (USA), he completed one Ph.D. in brain-imaging neuroscience (Research Center Juelich, Germany, 2012) and one Ph.D. in computer science in machine learning statistics at INRIA Saclay and Neurospin (France, 2016).
 Danilo currently serves as Associate Professor at McGill’s Faculty of Medicine and as Canada CIFAR AI Chair at Mila - Quebec Artificial Intelligence Institute, Montreal, Canada, including cross-appointments at the McConnell Brain Imaging Center, Ludmer Centre for Neuroinformatics and Mental Health, Montreal Neurological Institute, and the School of Computer Science at McGill University.
 In his free time, he enjoys French and Italian culture, language and languages, playing chess or Go, and consuming excessive amounts of music.

-Jakub Kopal completed his Ph.D. in neuroscience under joint supervision from the University of Chemistry and Technology in Prague (Czechia) and Université Toulouse III – Paul Sabatier (France) in 2021.
-Currently, he is working as a postdoctoral fellow at the intersection of neuroscience and genetics in the group of Danilo Bzdok at McGill University and Sébastien Jacquemont at the University of Montreal.
-His research interests include neuroscience and data analysis, with a particular focus on the role of connectivity in brain functioning.
-Otherwise, he likes pickles and random facts.
+Jakub Kopal completed his Ph.D. in neuroscience under joint supervision from the University of Chemistry and Technology in Prague and Université Toulouse III – Paul Sabatier in 2021.
+Currently, he is working as a postdoctoral fellow at the intersection of neuroscience and genetics in the group of Danilo Bzdok at McGill University and Sébastien Jacquemont at CHU Saint-Justine.
+His research focuses on the influence of genetic mutations on brain structure and function.
+Otherwise, he enjoys data visualization, pickles and random facts.

 Prior to joining the Bzdok Lab at McGill, Liam completed his bachelor’s degree in Engineering Physics at UBC and subsequently worked on the R&D team at an additive manufacturing startup.
 As a doctoral student in the Computer Science department, he is investigating the function and disfunction of the human brain through the lens of single-cell omics, as well as developing computational methods to better analyze and interpret this high-dimensional biological data.